Introduction to BPMN Part IV - Data and Artifacts

 Text Annotations

 A text annotation can be used to add extra detail to flow objects in a BPD.
-It does not affect the flow but gives details about objects within a flow.
+It does not affect the flow, but it provides details about objects within a flow.

 BPMN Text Annotation example

-In Part III of this tutorial, you have modeled the process flow of distilled water order process for The True Aqua Distilled Water Company.
+In Part III of this tutorial, you modeled the process flow of the distilled water ordering process for The True Aqua Distilled Water Company.
 Now, we are going to add data and annotations to further describe the flow.
-If you have missed Part I to III, you may open them by clicking on the hyperlinks at the bottom of this page.
+If you have missed Parts I to III, you can open them by clicking on the hyperlinks at the bottom of this page.

-1. The execution of distilled water ordering process will result in the production of purchase order.
+1. The execution of the distilled water ordering process will result in the production of a purchase order.
 Let's model the creation and manipulation of a purchase order.
 We know that the purchase order is created when the customer service assistant receives the order request from the customer, which is modeled by the task Verify Customer Identity.
-Therefore, we shall create a purchase order data from the task Verify Customer Identity.
-Place the mouse pointer over it and drag out the Resource Catalog icon at top right.
+Therefore, we will create a purchase order data object from the Verify Customer Identity task.
+Place the mouse pointer over it and drag out the Resource Catalog icon at the top right.

 Using Resource Catalog

-2. Release the mouse button and select Data Object from Resource Catalog.
+2. Release the mouse button and select Data Object from the Resource Catalog.

 To create data object